EternalKnight002/music-sync/README.md

 ## License

-GNU General Public License v3.0 - See LICENSE file
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Support